liliancaesar/Publication_scripts/2020_Longitudinal_survey/Transcriptome_analyses/README.md

-Here are the scripts for the transcriptome analyses.
+Here are the Perl scripts used for the transcriptome analyses.